 The surname Houlderness was first found in East Riding of Yorkshire at Skipsea.
 "The manor is one of those which have continued members of the seigniory of Holderness to the present day.
 In the 12th of Edward III., the king granted a market to the place, to be held on Thursday in every week, and two fairs to be held annually, one on All Saints' day, and the other on the day of the translation of St. Thomas the Martyr."

 Early History of the Houlderness family

-Another 151 words (11 lines of text) are included under the topic Early Houlderness History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Houlderness research.
+Another 76 words (5 lines of text) are included under the topic Early Houlderness History in all our PDF Extended History products and printed products wherever possible.

 Houlderness Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Houlderness are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Houlderness include: Holderness, Holdernesse, Houlderness and others.